An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

-From \eqref{g.FK} there exist bounded minimizers of \eqref{ming}.
+Now, returning to the mathematical discussion, notice that from \eqref{g.FK} there exist bounded minimizers of \eqref{ming}.
 The invariance under outer scalings \eqref{invariance2} allows us to rescale each bounded function in terms of its $\|\cdot\|_\infty$-norm, such that one may consider $|g(x)|\le 1$ for a.e. $x\in\mathbb R^d$.
-Consequently, the characterization \eqref{ming} still holds, with $L^2_{\text{loc}}(\mathbb R^d)$ replaced by the space of \emph{uniformly bounded} functions.
-After reviewing in Section~\ref{s.preliminary} some preliminary results on twisted eigenfunctions, we will prove in Section~\ref{sec.g} that the minimal value in \eqref{ming} can be achieved by working within the more restricted space of \emph{positive}, \emph{uniformly bounded} functions, which we denote by
+Consequently, the characterization \eqref{ming} still holds, with $L^2_{\text{loc}}(\mathbb R^d)$ replaced by the space of \emph{uniformly bounded} functions, see Proposition~\ref{p.sufficient}.
+After reviewing in Section~\ref{s.preliminary} some preliminary results on twisted eigenfunctions, we will prove in Section~\ref{sec.g}, see relation \eqref{infL+}, that the minimal value in \eqref{ming} can be achieved by working within the more restricted space of \emph{positive}, \emph{uniformly bounded} functions, which we denote by

 Although the positivity constraint in the class above prevents the function $g$ from being identically zero and from being equal to any Dirichlet eigenfunction $u_k$ with $k\ge 2$, we still have